Are LLMs Better than Reported? Detecting Label Errors and Mitigating Their Effect on Model Performance: Statistical Analysis

 \subsection{Bootstrap sampling}

 In \autoref{sec: label_errors}, we use bootstrap sampling to provide confidence intervals for each bin.
-Unlike the method in \autoref{sec: appendix-CI_error_rate}, we do not make claims about the entire dataset, but rather focus on the re-annotated subset we possess.
+While not necessarily the first to introduce it, \cite{Xia2012TranslationalBD} explored bootstrap confidence intervals on ROC AUC.
+Unlike the method in Appendix \ref{sec: appendix-CI_error_rate}, we do not make claims about the entire dataset, but rather focus on the re-annotated subset we possess.
 To achieve this, we perform 100 bootstrap samples from the empirical distribution of each bin, sampling with replacement.
 We then measure the agreement between the experts' resolutions and the LLM annotations, compared to its agreement with the original label.